Trackage/trip/README.md

 - **Coercion to/from other classes** The crawl and move packages contain objects that could be coerced in a straightforward way, see the Spatio Temporal Task View for more (in the Moving Objects / Trajectories section).
+The hyperframe in spatstat is another example, and to follow up Edzer's work in spacetime.

 - **Cut cleanup** cut.trip should just work with inputs like cut.POSIXt.
 Simple.